reuterk/pocli/README.rst

 Functionality examples (optional arguments are given in parentheses)
 --------------------------------------------------------------------

 The pocli package provides the ``oc`` command.
+Moreover, the alias ``ds`` can be used interchangeably to comply with the naming of the MPCDF DataShare service.
 It takes positional and named arguments in analogy to e.g. ``git``.
 The following examples illustrate the basic usage:

 -  basic help